Family reunions take a lot of planning, and a giant part of that is the food.

 - 1 teaspoon onion powder

-IDEA: To make this recipe a meal, serve it as a sandwich on a bun with a side of coleslaw and potato salad or chips.
+To make this Slow Cooker Pulled Pork into a meal, serve it as a sandwich on a bun or roll with a side of coleslaw and potato salad or chips.

 Family reunion lunch ideas

 A great summertime lunch idea is a “build your own sub sandwich” bar.
 Organize a table that starts with a few types of sandwich breads or rolls and then offer a variety of different meats, veggies and condiments.
 Your family will be able to make the sandwich they want to eat and it’s less work for you.
 Offer sides of chips, pasta or potato salads, and desserts and your meal is complete.
 The best part of this meal is you won’t have any last-minute cooking as it can all be prepped in advance.